Table of Contents

 - Taking Care of Yourself

 The brain is a very important organ.
-It controls every function in our body and allows us to think, see, feel, touch, hear, smell, and move.
+It controls every function in our bodies and allows us to think, see, feel, touch, hear, smell, and move.
 The brain and the spinal cord make up the central nervous system (CNS).

 While we do not know exactly how it happens, scientists believe that HIV enters the CNS within the first few weeks or months after a person is infected.
 Afterwards, the virus can lie hidden and inactive in the brain for a long time.
 Research studies have recently shown that the earlier people start HIV drugs once they know they are living with HIV (HIV+), the less likely the fluid in the CNS (called cerebrospinal fluid, or CSF) is to contain inflammatory elements and the less likely brain cells are to be damaged.

 Mild cognitive problems are not uncommon in people living with HIV.
 HIV-associated neurocognitive disorder (HAND) is a term used to describe a group of syndromes that include some combination of thinking, movement, mood, and/or behavior problems.
 Minor cognitive motor disorder (MCMD), mild neurocognitive disorder (MND), asymptomatic neurocognitive impairment (ANI), and HIV-associated dementia (HAD) are all forms of HAND.
+These symptoms usually only occur in people who have had HIV for a long time, have not been taking HIV drugs, or have been living with a very high viral load.

 One of the more common forms of HAND is minor cognitive motor disorder.
 MCMD's symptoms can include a slightly reduced ability to think clearly, remember things, or perform eye-hand coordinated movements.
 MCMD can also include small changes in behavior or mood.
 This disorder is mild and can be mistaken as part of the aging process.
 Approximately one in every three HIV+ people will have symptoms of MCMD.